 - Enabler 5 – Vision: Once the vision has been created the reason for the change needs to be formulated, and the cost of the change needs to be calculated.
 Without a strong case for the change, engagement with stakeholders will be very challenging.

-- Enabler 8 – Execute: In execute the focus is on executing the goals that will move the organization towards its vision.
-It requires attention and persistence ensuring ongoing implementation to close the gap between where we are and where we would like to be.
+- Enabler 8 – Execute: In executing the focus is on executing the goals that will move the organization towards its vision.
+It requires attention and persistence to ensure ongoing implementation to close the gap between where we are and where we would like to be.
 In Enabler 8 actions are managed to ensure movement is enabled and maintained.

-- Enabler 10 – Exit: The focus is on the fact that leagers must be competent and confident to step aside when the time is ready to make a place for new blood.
-Successors are coached to take over during a smooth transition, and leagers move on to new opportunities and allow successors to succeed.
+- Enabler 10 – Exit: The focus is on the fact that learners must be competent and confident to step aside when the time is ready to make a place for new blood.
+Successors are coached to take over during a smooth transition, and leaders move on to new opportunities and allow successors to succeed.

 Keen to enhance your leadership and management skills?
 Earn our WES Approved One Year Online Executive MBA or Post Graduate Diploma in General Management at an affordable cost in the Middle East, South Africa, Northern Africa, Central Africa, Europe, Canada, South Asia and more.
 Contact us today and Our Academic Advisor will reach out to you directly.